 Our prices for different gold and silver products are updated every 20 minutes and are set relative to the market price for gold and silver bullion respectively.
 The spot market price for bullion is for 400oz pure gold and silver bars.
 All gold and silver products are offered wholesale value relative to the cost to turn the piece into gold and silver bullion.
 For example, gold in the ground requires a lot of effort and cost to extract and refine and is therefor priced at less per gram than gold already refined into its pure form.
 Wholesale values are presented in this way and you will find us offering at or near spot market price for your gold and silver bullion, slightly less for standard lower percentage coins and bars from various mints and less for jewelry.
 The tables above show current prices for the various products.
 There are no fees, charges or commissions on top of this like you may find elsewhere.
 What you see is what we pay.
 We have modest profits on each transaction and our business survives on the volume offered by return and referral business.
 This is in stark contrasts to many traditional players in this space that take advantage and negotiate to try to make as much as possible in each transaction.
 All of our appraisals are free.
 If you do decide to sell, we will pay you on the spot!

-Why not 100% of gold market price for jewellery?
+Why not 100% of gold spot market price for the gold in my jewellery?